jealka/jealka.github.io/creative/README.md

 ### Enumerate Local Ports
 After having tried to include local files via the URL tester, e.g. by path traversal, but always encountering the *Dead* message, I proceeded with trying to find local ports, that could have not been found by `nmap`.
 Since it is too tedious to check all 65,536 ports by hand, we can write a custom but very simple Python script that automates this task.

-The script iterates through all possible port numbers and makes a request with `curl` to URL tester tool while using the localhost address `0.0.0.0`, so that the server scans itself, at least for other web services.
+The script iterates through all possible port numbers and makes a request via `curl`, to the URL tester tool, requesting a resource from the localhost address `0.0.0.0`.
+If the result deviates from the expected message, the script assumes to have found an open port.

 ```python
 import subprocess, sys